 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC §1092(f)) requires colleges and universities across the United States to disclose information about crime on and around their campuses as described by Clery geography.
-WVWC maintains a close relationship with local police departments where the WVWC owns or controls property.
-This ensures Campus Safety and Security awareness of crimes reported to these police departments that involve the College.
-The Office of Campus Safety and Security, the Judicial Affairs Office and the Title IX Office collect the crime statistics disclosed in the charts attached through a number of methods.
-Campus Security enters all reports of crime incidents made directly to an officer enters the report in the system, a department administrator verifies the report is appropriately classified in the correct crime category. the statistics below also include crimes that were reported to various campus security authorities, as defined in this report.
+WVWC maintains a close relationship with the local police department where WVWC owns or controls property.
+This ensures Campus Safety and Security awareness of crimes reported to the police department that involves the College.
+The Office of Campus Safety and Security, the Student Conduct Office and the Title IX Office collect the crime statistics disclosed in the charts attached through a number of methods.
+Campus Security enters all reports of crime incidents made directly to an officer who enters the report in the system, a department administrator verifies the report is appropriately classified in the correct crime category. the statistics attached also include crimes that were reported to various campus security authorities, as defined in this report.
 The statistics reported here generally reflect the number of criminal incidents reported to the various authorities.
 The statistics reported for the subcategories on liquor laws, drug laws and weapons offenses represent the number of people arrested or referred to campus judicial authorities for respective violations, not the number of offenses documented.